mauricioribeiro/pyNeural/README.md

 <br>
 ##Main Functions
 <h4>Neuron Class</h4>
-<p>This class is used for create a Artificial Neuron.
+<p>This class is used for create an Artificial Neuron.
 It takes just two parameters:</p>
 <ul>
 	<li><b>nWeights [int]</b> the amount of weights (and respectively the inputs) of the neuron.</li>
 	<li><b>transferFunction [string]</b> the transfer function used by the neuron.
 PS: you can check out all the transfer functions available calling <i>getTransferFunctions()</i>.</li>